Probing Light Dark Particles in Neutrino Scattering Experiments: Leptonic absorption operators

 \item As seen in the bottom panel of \gfig{fig:DUNE sensitivity}, the tensor interaction gives the strongest sensitivity throughout the mass range, with the corresponding effective cutoff scale reaching $\Lambda_{T,e}\simeq 1.07\,\rm TeV$.

-\item When the dark particle mass approaches the kinematic threshold, $m_\chi\sim 100\,{\rm MeV}$, the sensitivities for all the operators decrease rapidly due to kinematics.

-\end{itemize} For the convenience of readers, the sensitivities to $\Lambda_{i,e}$ in the limit $m_\chi\to0$ for all the five Lorentz structures at DUNE ND are collected in \gtab{tab:DUNE}.
+\item When the dark particle mass approaches the kinematic threshold, $m_\chi\sim 100\,{\rm MeV}$, the sensitivities for all the operators decrease rapidly due to kinematics. \end{itemize} For the convenience of readers, the sensitivities to $\Lambda_{i,e}$ in the limit $m_\chi\to0$ for all the five Lorentz structures at DUNE ND are collected in \gtab{tab:DUNE}.

-There are some studies of the sensitivities of DUNE ND in simplified models with light mediators~\cite{Candela:2024ljb}.
+There are some studies of the sensitivities of DUNE ND in simplified models with light mediators~\cite{Candela:2024ljb} (see also Ref.~\cite{Chakraborty:2021apc} for the general neutrino-electron interactions with a light mediator).
 Our estimates in the framework of effective dimension-6 couplings in \geqn{lagrangian} correspond to the heavy mediator limit, analogous to the Fermi theory description of the weak interaction.
 While the analysis of Ref.~\cite{Candela:2024ljb} is performed in the light mediator framework with an explicit propagator dependence, it is nevertheless instructive to compare the order-of-magnitude sensitivities of these two approaches.
 Formally, the heavy mediator EFT can be related to simplified models through the correspondence,

 with $g_{\rm eff}$ being the effective coupling involved.
 This correspondence is valid only in the limit of $m_{\rm med} \gg |\bm q|$.
 At the DUNE experiment, the typical momentum transfer in neutrino-electron scattering is $|\bm q| \sim \mathcal O(10\!-\!50)\,\mathrm{MeV}$.
 The projected sensitivities for light mediators over a range of benchmark parameters are obtained in Ref.~\cite{Candela:2024ljb}.
 Taking, for instance, the benchmark scenario with $m_\chi = 0.1\, m_{\rm med}$ (with $m_{\rm med}$ being the mediator mass), we find that the sensitivities to the cutoff scales $\Lambda_{i,e}$ obtained in this work are consistent with the corresponding sensitivities of the effective coupling $g_{\rm eff}$ at the DUNE ND in Ref.~\cite{Candela:2024ljb}.